VulcanDthGrip/VulcanDthGrip/README.md

 Developer.
 API Technical Writer.
 Technical Product Analyst
 ----------------------------------------------------------

 I'm currently a full-stack web developer student in progress, attending a FS bootcamp through SMU.
 I have been in technology for many years, working in networking, hardware, and software.
 I worked for NASA for many years in support of the Space Shuttle and Space Station (ISS) programs.
 I am currently working in fintech and my goal is to develop API's specific to the payments industry.
+I'm a techie to the bone and love learning new technologies.

+-LLAP

 * 🌍  I'm based in Dallas, TX
 * ✉️  You can contact me at [mr.luisayala@yahoo.com](mailto:mr.luisayala@yahoo.com)